sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.put.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Add a document into a root collection
+Add a document into the root collection

 <b>Signature:</b>